 Seiko’s smart watch

-Samsung’s Galaxy Gear is a very old idea: Seiko was making smartwatches such as the RC-1000 back in 1984.
-The RC-1000 was little more than a very simple PDA that you could control from a PC, but then again the Samsung Galaxy Gear doesn’t do very much either.
+Apple Watches, Pixel Watches, Galaxy Watches may be all the rage, but the smartwatch is a very old idea: Seiko was making smartwatches such as the RC-1000 back in 1984.
+The RC-1000 was little more than a very simple PDA that you could control from a PC, but from this little acorn has grown a whole wearable industry.

 Apple’s premature iPhone

 The MessagePad Newton was the iPhone a decade too early: battery technology was primitive, with early models sucking triple-A batteries dry in the blink of an eye; today’s bright, capacitive touchscreens were many years away; and wireless connectivity and mobile broadband were yet to deliver on their promises.
 The Newton was a nifty tool, but it arrived too early to be the world-conquering monolith that 2007’s iPhone would become.